 A developer introduction to building and managing containers with Podman for deploying applications on Red Hat OpenShift Container Platform.

-Red Hat OpenShift Development I: Introduction to Containers with Podman (DO188) introduces students to building, running, and managing containers with Podman and Red Hat OpenShift Container Platform.
+Red Hat OpenShift Development I: Introduction to Containers with Podman (DO188) introduces students to building, running, and managing containers with Podman and Red Hat OpenShift.
 This course helps students build the core skills for developing containerized applications through hands-on experience.
+These skills can be applied using all versions of OpenShift, including Red Hat OpenShift on AWS (ROSA), Azure Red Hat OpenShift (ARO), and OpenShift Container Platform.

-This course is based on Red Hat® Enterprise Linux® 8.6 and OpenShift® Container Platform 4.10.
+This course is based on Red Hat® Enterprise Linux® 8, Podman 4.2 and Red Hat OpenShift® 4.12.

 Developers and Site Reliability Engineers that are new to container technology.